 Boys can wear girl pull-ups.
 Some parents state that they haven’t experienced any differences when allowing their boys to wear girl pull-ups.
 Although the absorbent pad is slightly more in the middle, boys can wear girl pull-ups without them leaking.

 If you don’t want gender-specific pull-ups then you’ll be happy to know that Pampers Easy Up is unisex.
 This means that they’re designed for both boys and girls to wear.
 What’s more, this means that your toddler has more of a choice of which designs they’d like to wear.

 So if your daughter likes blue she’s able to choose blue pull-ups as opposed to pink ones with princesses on them.
 But remember that there is a difference between diapers and pull-ups so be sure to pick the correct pampers product when you shop for them.

 Or you can choose another type of product from Pampers.
 Read my article comparing Pampers Cruisers 360 vs pull ups to choose a product suitable for your child.

 Are Huggies pull-ups unisex?

-Huggies pull ups are gender-specific.
+Huggies pull-ups are gender-specific.
 This means they’re not unisex.
 Huggies pull-ups for boys come in a variety of designs with either Mickey Mouse or Buzz Lightyear on them.
-The Huggies pull ups for girls have pictures of Minnie Mouse on them.
-Huggies pull up come in a variety of sizes to accommodate your growing baby boy or girl.
+The Huggies pull-ups for girls have pictures of Minnie Mouse on them.
+Huggies pull-up comes in a variety of sizes to accommodate your growing baby boy or girl.

 Is there a difference in boy and girl pull-ups for night time?